inversify/InversifyJS/README.md

 }
 ```

-InversifyJS need to use the type as identifiers at runtime.
+InversifyJS needs to use the type as an identifier at runtime.
 We use symbols as identifiers but you can also use classes and or string literals.

 ```ts
 // file types.ts